cafeibit/Azure-Data-Engineering/README.md

 * To choose the tools and techniques used to work with Modern Data Warehouses productively and securely within Azure Synapse Analytics.
 * To to build Data Warehouses using modern architecture patterns by using Azure Synapse Analytics.
 * To optimize data warehouse query performance in Azure Synapse Analytics
+  *  The design decisions around how to split and disperse this data among the nodes and then to the storage is important to querying workloads,
+  *  as the correct selection minimizes data movement that is a primary cause of performance issues in an Azure Synapse dedicated SQL Pool environment.
 * To integrate SQL and Apache Spark pools in Azure Synapse Analytics
 * To manage and monitor data warehouse activities in Azure Synapse Analytics
 * To analyze and optimize data warehouse storage in Azure Synapse Analytics